-The second piece of good news is that just casually boosting posts using the “Boost” button is probably the worst way to run your Facebook ad campaigns and you can see massive improvements by using one helpful tool.
+Just casually boosting posts using the “Boost” button is probably the worst way to run your Facebook ad campaigns and it possible to see massive improvements by using one helpful tool- the ads manager.

 The bottom line is that when Facebook gives you a tool, they want you to use it.
 And when Facebook wants you to use something, they are going to make it much better and more capable than any other options out there (i.e, the boost button!).

 So looks like you’ll be using facebook ads for your future ad campaigns.